Digital Nomads – what is your definition of this new phenomenon? Do you consider yourself one?

 Is there any culture among the business in Bulgaria to be flexible when assigning remote or part-time work?

-Business in Bulgaria in this regard – hiring people per hour or remotely, in my opinion, is still quite conservative.
+Business in Bulgaria in this regard – hiring people remotely, in my opinion, is still quite conservative.
 It does not take into account the differences that different people are motivated by.
 For example, some are more productive in the morning, other in the evening.
 If the tasks for the day / week / month and the deadlines for their implementation are clear, the mechanisms for implementing the working process would not be a problem.

 Why is there fear or is it rather a strong conservatism?

-Most managers continue to prefer their employees to work in an office rather than being physically far away from their management and colleagues.
+Most managers continue to prefer their employees to work in an office rather than being physically far away from their colleagues.
 However, it is obvious that remote work, carried out by agile talents, is already very popular in upscale functions and industries.
 In the middle of June this year, Automattic, the company behind the popular WordPress platform and a bunch of other businesses, decided to shut down its office in San Francisco.
 Most of the company’s employees – over 500 people scattered in more than 50 countries around the world, have been working full-time for a long time – from their homes, cafes or where they choose from.

 Which are the most suitable jobs for freelance and remote work?